Turmeric

 Warnings

 There are growing concerns about the interaction of turmeric or curcumin supplements with a variety of chemotherapy drugs, including doxorubicin and cyclophosphamide as well as with blood thinners.
-For this reason, during the active phase of cancer treatment, it is advisable to discuss turmeric or curcumin supplementation with an integrative medicine provider who is familiar with the chemotherapy or other anti-cancer medications you are receiving to ensure safety and decrease potential drug-herb interactions.
-Turmeric cooked with food is considered to be safe during any phase of cancer treatment and is probably beneficial.
+For this reason, during the active phase of cancer treatment, it is advisable to discuss turmeric or curcumin supplementation with an integrative medicine provider who is familiar with the chemotherapy or other anti-cancer medications you are receiving to ensure safety and the decrease potential of drug-herb interactions.
+Turmeric cooked with food is safe during any phase of cancer treatment and is probably beneficial.
 Additionally, turmeric or curcumin in large doses can result in gastrointestinal (GI) upset in some people.